 Nursing home neglect cases are complex.
 It takes an experienced attorney with a thorough understanding of Colorado law to help victims recover medically and financially.
-Nursing Home Justice has proven to be a powerful entity that stands up to large corporations and insurance companies.
+Nursing Home Justice and our Colorado elderly abuse lawyers have proven to be powerful entities that stand up to large corporations and insurance companies.

 Founding attorney Mac Hester has over 35 years of experience and is passionate about making victims of injustice whole again.
 We treat each client with dignity and respect and guide you on your path to recovery.

 Contact Colorado elderly defense attorney Mac Hester with Nursing Home Justice Today – (303) 775-8128